Tenuta di Camugliano

 On the ground floor by the long corridor hall, which crosses the whole building, you enter the master chapel dedicated to San Filippo, while on the first floor the ceiling of the imposing central hall is frescoed by Angelo Michele Colonna.
 The arrangement of the park dates back to 1640 with the creation of avenues of cypresses that lead, among other things, to the church of San Frediano.
 After the death of Philip in the 1666, it was above all during the Marquisate of Giovanluca (who died in 1752) and Lorenzo (who died in 1795) that considerable improvements were made to the numerous farm buildings of the estate, in addition the cellars were enlarged. villa was closed the loggia and surrounded the southern meadow with a wall on which were placed the busts of marble in the center was installed the statue of Hercules made by Giovanni Bandini (called Giovanni dall'Opera) all from the famous collection of sculptures existing at the building of via dei Servi when this was sold.
 In addition, there were affixed with the coats of arms in pietra serena on the outer corner of each tower with the arms of the Niccolini and the families that joined wedding .

-In the following century, another Lorenzo (who died in 1868) created the English garden and commissioned the meticulous relief of the whole estate.
-Such was the fame of this prestigious residence that in the 1857 the Grand Duke Leopoldo asked you hospitality for Pope Pius IX who stayed there during one of his trip to Tuscany.
+In the following century, another Lorenzo (died 1868) created the garden and commissioned the meticulous survey of the entire estate.
+Such was the fame of this prestigious residence that in 1857 the Grand Duke Leopoldo asked for hospitality for Pope Pius IX who stayed there during one of his trip to Tuscany.

 Services: charming hotels, wedding locations and events in Tuscany

-Our guides will talk to you about the history of the territory, of the Villa and of the Niccolini family accompanying you in two fascinating itineraries that testify the harmony between nature and ancient buildings, an example of an inimitable life of balance and self-sufficiency of past times.
+Our guides will talk to you about the history of the territory, The Villa and the Niccolini family accompanying you in two fascinating routes that bear witness to the harmony between nature and ancient buildings, an example of an inimitable life of balance and self-sufficiency of yesteryear.

-Il naturalistic path it will be a walk through the vegetable garden, the English garden, the park with its avenues and the wood to discover ancient plants such as the burraia and the ice house, while the architectural route will illustrate the ar
+Il naturalistic path it will be a walk through the vegetable garden, the English garden, the park with its avenues and the wood to discover centuries-old plants, characteristic places such as the burraia and the ice-house, while the architectural masterpieces that surround the Medici villa will be illustrated and overlook the large lawn: barn, stables, wine cellar, carpentry, mill and underground cellars.